Ancaster, Ontario: History

-In the latter half of the 19th century Ancaster became an unimposing gristmill hamlet and police village.
-Ancaster's many derelict, burnt down, or abandoned factories such as the gutted four-story knitting mill and the ruined tannery littered its surroundings in that era like modern ruins that shouted at a former glory.
+In the latter half of the 19th century, Ancaster became an unimposing gristmill hamlet and police village.
+Ancaster's many derelict, burnt down, or abandoned factories, such as the gutted four-story knitting mill and the ruined tannery littered its surroundings in that era like modern ruins that shouted at a former glory.
 The economic reality was that these former Ancaster factories would be rebuilt elsewhere.
-Ancaster would not have access to a modern transportation system until the Brantford and Hamilton Electric Railway intersected Ancaster Village in 1907 thus making fresh milk and other perishable foods, general supplies and mail easily deliverable on a daily basis for the first time.
-The arrival of the B&H radial line corresponded with the inevitable process of change that Ancaster was undergoing that is clearly recognizable today from that of a former prominent industrial and highly influential self-sufficient village to its current status as a bedroom community of Hamilton.
+Ancaster would not have access to a modern transportation system until the Brantford and Hamilton Electric Railway intersected Ancaster Village in 1907, thus making fresh milk and other perishable foods, general supplies and mail easily deliverable daily for the first time.
+The arrival of the B&H radial line corresponded with the inevitable process of change that Ancaster was undergoing, which is recognizable today from that of a former prominent industrial and highly influential self-sufficient village to its current status as a bedroom community of Hamilton.
 The evidence for this radial train is still easily visible in Ancaster village by a well-maintained gravel path behind St. John's Anglican Church on Wilson Street.
 Walkers and cyclists can still follow this old radial line path down the escarpment (behind Meadowlands Shopping Centre) to the Hamilton Chedoke Golf Course.
 The radial line was dismantled in 1931 as a condition of sale from the Cataract Company.
-With the advent of competition from the automobile and bus companies in North America at the turn of the 20th century, generally only publicly owned streetcar companies had the financial means to survive into the 1950s.
+With the advent of competition from the automobile and bus companies in North America at the turn of the 20th century, generally, only publicly owned streetcar companies had the financial means to survive into the 1950s.